Behavioral Communities and the Atomic Structure of Networks: Estimating Behavioral Thresholds and Other Extensions

-To estimate $q$, we calculate the value of our ``mistakes'' statistic $T$ at various potential thresholds:
+To estimate $q$, we calculate the value of our ``errors'' statistic $T$ at various potential thresholds:

-We see that $T$ is minimized for $q$ between $0.4$ and $0.45$.
-The set of $q$ that minimize $T$ will always be an interval, since ``on''-neighbor shares must vary by discrete multiples of the inverse of the least common product of the nodes' degrees; but the size of the interval will shrink as $n$ grows.
+We see that fraction of people making errors $T(q)$ is minimized for $q$ between $0.4$ and $0.45$, and involves less than three percent errors.
+The set of $q$ that minimize $T$ will generally be an interval, since ``on''-neighbor shares must vary by discrete multiples of the inverse of the least common product of the nodes' degrees; but the size of the interval will shrink as degree heterogeneity and the size of the network grow.
 This interval serves as an estimate.